 When your child joins the After-School & Weekend program you will be welcomed into a dynamic community of parents.
 We offer a monthly parent education series designed to forge strong relationships among families so you may access and share information about a broad range of topics.
 Our parent community is a powerful support system and a safe place for families to learn more about stuttering and how best to support their children.

-Click here for date and tuition information on our upcoming Confident Voice program sessions.
+Click here for dates and information about SAY’s Confident Voices program sessions.

 How do I enroll my child in the Confident Voices After-School & Weekend program?